Hit the road prepared with these road trip tips.

 - The Government of Canada will not pay your medical bills.

 Make sure you have the travel health insurance coverage you need before you hit the open road.
-It’s a must-have for adventures into the States, and is often recommended if you’re leaving your home province.
+It’s a must-have for adventures into the States, and is also often recommended if you’re leaving your home province.

 - Related Read: Would You Leave Home Without Travel Insurance?